Bleysiker/Bleysiker/README.md

   <p>
 The project was carried out in collaboration to apply physics concepts in a video game.
   <p>
-My responsibility included meteorite programming, game management and implementation of visual and sound effects.
+My responsibility included game design, game development and implementation of visual and sound effects.
 </div>
 </p>
 </td>